rhit-battleal/model_viewer_plus.dart/README.md

 # 3D Model Viewer for Flutter

-<https://pub.dev/packages/model_viewer> - Fork from a package that is discontinued,
+<https://pub.dev/packages/model_viewer> - Original fork from a package that is discontinued,
 and add the web support for it.

+<https://pub.dev/packages/model_viewer_plus> - Latest fork from a package that does not provide mobile support for Webview_flutter 4.0.0 <https://pub.dev/packages/webview_flutter>

 This is a [Flutter](https://flutter.dev) widget for rendering interactive 3D models in the [glTF](https://www.khronos.org/gltf/) and